Cost of Living in Madrid 2025

 Eating & drinking

 Madrid used to be a very cheap place to eat out, but it lacked variety.
 There has been an influx of new restaurants in recent years and more international options.
 However, these often come with hefty price tags.
-If you go to an “old man bar” you can get a beer for as little as a euro.
+If you go to an “old man bar” you can get a beer for as little as a couple euros.
 If you go to a more stylish option, with craft beers, you can pay north of 8€ for a pint of beer.
 Wine is another example.
-You can get a glass for as little as 4€ at a traditional restaurant, but spend over 20€ for a glass of wine at a fancy wine bar.
+You can get a glass for as little as 4€ at a traditional restaurant, but spend well over 20€ for a glass of wine at a fancy wine bar.

 The same is true of food.
-You can go to an old fashioned restaurant and still get a three course meal (appetizer, main and coffee or dessert) for as little as 12€.
-On the other end of the spectrum is the Michelin Three Star restaurant DiverXo, where the tasting menu (which is your only menu option) is 250€.
+You can go to an old fashioned restaurant and still get a three course meal with a glass of wine (appetizer, main and coffee or dessert) for around 16€.
+On the other end of the spectrum is the Michelin Three Star restaurant DiverXo, where the tasting menu (which is your only menu option) is 450€.

 Inside DiverXO, one of Madrid’s three star restaurants